Kirk Schulz profile

-Faculty researchers brought in $137.4 million in extramural funding.
+Faculty researchers brought in more than $151.3 million in extramural funding, a university record.

-Athletics completed construction on a new $17 million basketball practice facility and construction began on the new West Stadium Center at Bill Snyder Family Stadium.
+Athletics completed construction on a new $17 million basketball practice facility and the new nearly $90 million West Stadium Center at Bill Snyder Family Stadium.

 - Schulz received the 2012 Chief Executive Leadership Award from the Council for the Advancement and Support of Education.